okuvshynov/rlscout/README.md

     [x] self-play
 [ ] pick the best model eval mode out of available (e.g. coreml on apple, torch2trt for nVidia) [ ] multi threading and queue for batches
-  [ ] same for training - getting data in a separate thread [ ] try e2e without 'no model' special case
+  [ ] same for training - getting data/saving snapshot in a separate thread
+[ ] try e2e without 'no model' special case
 [ ] PID for rollout count
 [ ] model testing - how much to test stat sig